 ReadyAPI displays the Refactoring REST Definitions dialog:

 The dialog shows the differences between the current and new versions of the linked items.
 Review the suggested changes and adjust the final variant, if needed.

-For linked methods, you can specify how ReadyAPI should treat representations.
+For linked methods, specify how ReadyAPI should treat representations.
 Select Overwrite to replace representations with the updated versions, or select Ignore to keep the current representations.

-If a parameter is absent in the new definition, select what ReadyAPI should do.
-You can remove the parameter or link it with one of the new parameters.
-In this case, ReadyAPI will replace the absent parameter with the linked one.
+If a parameter is absent in the new definition, select what ReadyAPI should do: remove the parameter or link it with one of the new parameters.
+In the latter case, ReadyAPI will replace the absent parameter with the linked one.
 In order not to lose the current value of the parameter, make sure to select the Keep existing value option in the subsequent Parameters Refactoring dialog.